TorSkiZ/Calculator/README.md

 # Overview
-This repository contains a simple Python program that provides various functionalities related to linear functions and the mathematical constant π (pi).
-The program offers a text-based menu through which users can perform different calculations and visualizations.
+This repository contains a simple Python script that provides various functionalities related to linear functions and the mathematical constant π (pi).
+The script offers a text-based menu through which users can perform different calculations and visualizations.

 ## Table of Contents
 - [Features](#features)